What's the Difference Between Tech and University?

 But before you write off becoming a tradie, first consider how highly sought after qualified trades people are in the market place.
-In fact, in this New Zealand Herald article it was found that:
+In fact, the New Zealand Herald found that:

 [When] Auckland consultancy firm Scarlatti tracked the average yearly income, through Inland Revenue tax records, of a group of 19 year olds right up until they turned 32 they found by the age of 30, a mechanical engineer would have earned $185,000 more than an accountant, a plumber earnt $21,000 more than a medical graduate and a flooring installer earnt $116,000 more than a lawyer.